 [Tetlock’s results] show that “expertise” as we understand it is largely fake.
 Should you listen to epidemiologists or economists when it comes to COVID-19?
 Conventional wisdom says “trust the experts.”
 The lesson of Tetlock (and the Afghanistan War), is that while you certainly shouldn’t be getting all your information from your uncle’s Facebook Wall, there is no reason to start with a strong prior that people with medical degrees know more than any intelligent person who honestly looks at the available data.

 His examples about science community are neat.
-Then he draws a longer bow and makes some IMO less considered swipes at straw-man diversity which somewhat ruins the effect for me.
-Zeynep Tufekci gets at the actual problem that I think both people who talk about contrarianism and diversity would like to get at: Do the incentives, and especially the incentives in social structures, actually encourage the researchers towards truths, or towards collective fictions?
+Then he draws a longer bow and makes some IMO less considered swipes at a weak-manned diversity argument which somewhat ruins the effect for me.
+Zeynep Tufekci gets at the problem that I think both people who talk about contrarianism and diversity would like to get at: Do the incentives, and especially the incentives in social structures, actually encourage the researchers towards truths, or towards collective fictions?

 Sometimes, going against consensus is conflated with contrarianism.
 Contrarianism is juvenile, and misleads people.
 It’s not a good habit.